 We returned to London to see friends and family... and to enjoy a night of luxury staying at the Mondrian London hotel.
 One day, hopefully not too far in the future, I will go back to London to do all the other things I miss - wandering the city's streets aimlessly, hanging out in Hyde Park, enjoying food from all around the world and finding out more about the people who make it, and not least taking a thousand photos of this beautiful, unique, chaotic and oh so alive city.
-Speaking of which, check out this post for the best photo spots in London.
+Speaking of which, check out this post for the best photo spots in London, or this post on romantic things to do in London if you're not weighed down by kids.
 But for now, we miss people more so we go to London to see people... and enjoy a little luxury in the Mondrian London which I will now reveiw.

 Wanted: A stylish London hotel that is family-friendly